2023: The Good, The Bad, The Surprising, & The Disappointing

 The Lord of the Rings: Gollum

-Adding insult to injury, the game was so bad that developer, Daedalic Entertainment, issued an apology online, and shortly after closed its development division.
-BUT Daedalic didn't actually write the apology.
-They revealed that publisher, Nacon, released it without consulting them, AND that it was auto-generated using ChatGPT.
-Wow, this game was a mess!
+Adding insult to injury, the game was so bad that developer Daedalic Entertainment issued an apology online, and shortly after, closed its development division.
+But Daedalic didn't actually write the apology; they revealed that publisher Nacon released it without consulting them—and that it was auto-generated using ChatGPT.

 MOST SURPRISING